rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/4 - Visualize/readme.md

 	</html>
 	```

 	This is the Web page that the Web server running inside the container serves up to allow users to draw digits and submit them to the model.
 It uses HTML5's [Canvas API](http://www.w3.org/TR/2dcontext/) to do the drawing in response to mouse events.
-And it features a PREDICT button that, when clicked, uses AJAX to call a REST endpoint in the container and pass in the digit that was drawn.
+And it features a PREDICT button that, when clicked, uses AJAX to call a REST endpoint in the container and pass in the data representing the digit that was drawn.

 1. Add a file named **index.js** containing the following statements to the project directory: